michael-ziedalski/Dash-Twitter-App/README.md

 ## Overview

-This is a Twitter app built in Python using the Dash framework, https://plot.ly/products/dash, it is meant to simply visualize users' tweets and display the distributions of all their sentiment scores.
-Anytime any user's tweets are requested, a streaming API is also used to start listening for new tweets, and display them as they come in.
+This is a Twitter app built in Python using the Dash framework, https://plot.ly/products/dash, it is meant to simply visualize users' tweets and display the distributions of their sentiment scores.
+Whenever any user's tweets are requested, a streaming API is utilized to also open a stream and listen for any new tweets, which will be displayed as they come in.

 The Dash-Twitter-App is mostly a humble exercise in clean data visualization.